 New Year's Day, January 1-No work shall be performed between 3:00 p.m., December 31 and 7:00 a.m., January 2.

 Exceptions: (a) An extended shift will be worked from 3:00 p.m. to 5:00 p.m. on December 31 for the purpose of finishing a ship and (b) the provision for "no work" shall not apply to passenger ships, essential military cargo and emergencies as defined in Section 5.24.

-Martin Luther King's Birthday, 3rd Monday in January-Normal work day.

-Lincoln's Birthday, February 12-Normal work day.

-Washington's Birthday, 3rd Monday in February-Normal work day.

-Cesar Chavez' Birthday, March 31-Normal work day.

-Memorial Day, last Monday in May-Normal work day.

-Independence Day, July 4-Normal work day.
+- Martin Luther King's Birthday, 3rd Monday in January Normal work day. - Lincoln's Birthday, February 12-Normal work day. - Washington's Birthday, 3rd Monday in February-Normal work day. - Cesar Chavez' Birthday, March 31-Normal work day. - Memorial Day, last Monday in May-Normal work day. - Juneteenth, June 19-No work shall be performed on the first shift (7:00 a.m. to 5:00 p.m.) for all locals Coastwide (the provision for "no work" shall not apply to passenger ships, essential military cargo, and emergencies as defined in Section 5.24).
+Work shall resume on the second shift. - Independence Day, July 4-Normal work day.